US-101, Goleta, CA 93117

-Wind caves are formed over thousands, if not millions, of years by high winds.
+The Gaviota Wind Caves were formed over thousands, if not millions, of years by high winds.
 The hike has a pretty steep incline but offers the reward of a gorgeous coastal view.
 There are many caves to explore with various levels of expertise to their entrance.

 This area has been inhabited by the Chumash people since Paleoindian Period (13,000–8,500 B.P.)
 At least fourteen villages were located along the coastline including Qasil, Tajiguas, and Shishuchi’i’.
 Learn more about the Chumash people and how to support them here.

 After multiple breaks and dumping water on our heads, we made it.
 It was definitely worth the suffering, wow!!
-I feel these caves are more miraculous in person than in photos as it’s hard to capture the true size of them.
+I feel the Gaviota Wind Caves are more miraculous in person than in photos as it’s hard to capture the true size of them.
 We only went inside a few of the easier-to-access caves, enjoying the shade and cooler temperatures inside, but many more await the braver and more daring individuals.

 You start off along a paved path and quickly make your way up the incline: